Real estate, business and conveyancing agents

 • ‘security deposits’ - if it only holds security deposits (as defined in section 63 of the Business Tenancies (Fair Dealings) Act 2003 and section 4 of the Residential Tenancies Act 1999) and any interest on them.

-If you meet these requirements under the Act, you can open and hold multiple accounts.
+If you meet these requirements, you can open and hold multiple accounts.

 When you open an account

-You must notify the department within 7 days when you open an account.
+You must notify the department within 7 days of opening an account.

 If you plan to have multiple, you must do this for each one.

-You can notify the department by filling in the notification form and emailing it to boardservices.ditt@nt.gov.au.
+To notify the department, fill in the notification form and email it to propertyagents.licensing@nt.gov.au.

 Notification of opening a statutory trust account PDF (171.1 KB)